-College of LAS > Student Resources > Scholarships > Featured Scholarships > Fulbright >
+College of Liberal Arts & Social Sciences > Student Resources > Scholarships > Featured Scholarships > Fulbright >

 If you wish to apply for a Fulbright, you should take the following steps:

 - Familiarize yourself with the Fulbright U.S. Student Program to chose the type of grant and country that is appropriate given your interests, experience, and career plans.
 Although Fulbright offers several kinds of grants, most students will choose between the Research/ Study program and the English Teaching Assistantship program.
 In particular, spend a considerable about of time visiting the application tips section of the Fulbright website.

 - Once you are familiar with Fulbright's requirements and have selected the appropriate program and country of interest, contact the Fulbright Program Advisor (FPA).